Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

-Comparing the different sets of resonances, we can see from Fig.~\ref{fig:f_res_J} that the resonances partly overlap especially near $\beta \approx \pi/2$, where all resonances fill a finite phase-space volume (see Fig.~\ref{fig:app_resonance_overlap_J} for a directly superimposed plot).
+Comparing the different sets of resonances, we can see from Fig.~\ref{fig:f_res_J} that the resonances partly overlap, especially near $\beta \approx \pi/2$, where all resonances occupy a finite phase-space volume (see Fig.~\ref{fig:app_resonance_overlap_J} for a directly superimposed plot).
 To see the impact of resonance overlap, we plot in Fig.~\ref{fig:slowAA_overlap} four orbits trapped in the OLR $\vN=(1,2,2)$ with different initial actions marked by black points in Fig.~\ref{fig:f_res_J}.
-As expected, the two orbits at $\beta = 0$ (circle and rhombus, left column in Fig.~\ref{fig:slowAA_overlap}) are well modelled by the averaged Hamiltonian (blue), since only resonances with $\Npsi = 2$ has a non-zero volume.
+As expected, the two orbits at $\beta = 0$ (circle and rhombus, left column in Fig.~\ref{fig:slowAA_overlap}) are well modelled by the averaged Hamiltonian (blue), since only resonances with $\Npsi = 2$ have a non-zero volume.
 The right-hand column of Fig.~\ref{fig:slowAA_overlap} (triangle and square) shows two contrasting examples for $\beta = \pi/2$: the bottom right orbit (square) is mildly distorted as it is near, but still outside the second resonance, while the top right orbit (triangle) shows marked excursions as it is within the region of the $\vN=(2,0,2)$ resonance.
 We note that we ascribe only the large-scale distortions to the presence of the second resonance, e.g. the irregular dip near $\thetas - \thetares \approx 0$.
-The step-like behaviour seen in the figure comes from the high eccentricity of the orbit (large $\Jr$ and small $L$), i.e. the fast change in $\Lz$ when an orbit rapidly passes near the bar at its pericentre.
+The step-like behaviour comes instead from the high eccentricity of the orbit, i.e. its $\Js$ changes abruptly whenever the orbit rapidly passes near the bar at its pericentre.

 When the domains of two resonances overlap, orbits may also pass from one resonance to another.
 Figure~\ref{fig:slowAA_N122vsN202} shows an example of such an orbit moving between the OLR and the $(2,0,2)$ resonance.
 When viewed in the slow plane of the OLR (left panel), the orbit is initially trapped and then escapes the resonance after roughly one cycle of libration.
-In contrast, from the viewpoint of the $(2,0,2)$ resonance (right panel), the orbit is at first outside the resonance but then becomes trapped soon after it left the OLR at around $9 \Gyr$.
+In contrast, from the viewpoint of the $(2,0,2)$ resonance (right panel), the orbit is at first outside the resonance but then becomes trapped soon after it leaves the OLR at around $9 \Gyr$.